THE PARTING WORDS OF JESUS

 Do Christ’s words, I am coming, grip your heart and life, dear saint?
 Will they affect your walk today?

 …quickly.
 Granted, this is speaking from our Lord’s point of view.
-Nevertheless, the countdown to the Rapture relentlessly continues today as surely as a space shuttle's countdown to launch.
+Nevertheless, the countdown to the Rapture relentlessly continues today as surely as a NASA space shuttle's countdown to launch.
 Don’t you wish we could get a peek at the clock?
 It has been nearly two thousand years since John first wrote down Jesus’ words, I am coming quickly.
-So, here we are … way down here at the beginning of the twenty-first century.
+So, here we are … way down here in the twenty-first century.
 Should we not be anticipating his coming more than all the saints that have gone before us?
 Peter says,

 But, beloved, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day.
 The Lord is not slack concerning his promise, as some count slackness, but is long-suffering toward us, not willing that any should perish but that all should come to repentance.
 Second Peter 3:8-9